 Furthermore, New York law recognizes the potential long-term consequences of PTSD.
 This includes the cost of ongoing therapy, medication, and possible loss of earning capacity due to the psychological impact of the injury.

-A skilled car accident PTSD lawyer in Yonkers can help navigate these complexities, ensuring that all relevant damages are pursued and justly awarded.
+A skilled car accident PTSD attorney in Yonkers can help navigate these complexities, ensuring that all relevant damages are pursued and justly awarded.

 Potential Compensation for PTSD Victims